aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/02-plugin-marketplace/03-infrastructure.md

 - a `PluginSetup` contract (internally referencing the implementation contract and used by the `PluginSetupProcessor`)
 - the Aragon App frontend / UI

-Each plugin has its own, unique ENS name and on-chain repository contract, the `PluginRepo`, in which different versions of the plugin are referenced.
+Each plugin has its own, unique ENS name and on-chain repository contract, the `PluginRepo`, in which different versions of the plugin are stored for reference.
 The names and address of the `PluginRepo` contracts are stored in the `PluginRepoRegistry`.
 Both contracts are described in the following.
 The `PluginSetupProcessor` contract taking care of installing, updating, and uninstalling is described in the context of [the plugin setup process](04-plugin-setup.md).